jawand/nextcloud-docker/README.md

 - Port 8080 in use: `netstat -tuln | grep 8080`
 - DNS not propagated: `nslookup your-domain.com`
 - Caddy config errors: `sudo caddy validate --config /etc/caddy/Caddyfile`

+**Add data disk to azure vm**
+Step 1: Add a temporary disk to your Azure VM

+- Go to the Azure Portal → Your VM → Disks

+- Click “+ Add data disk”

+- Choose Create disk

+- Pick a size suitable for your largest expected uploads (e.g., 100–200 GB)

+- Choose Standard SSD or Premium SSD depending on budget/performance

+- Attach the disk and save changes.

+Step 2: Prepare the disk in Linux (Use this when temp disk is too low to use a blobfuse tmp storage, which causes issues with large uploads, bigger than temp storage.)

+- SSH into your VM.

+- Identify the new disk:

+`lsblk`

+- You should see something like /dev/sdc (size matches what you added).

+- Create a filesystem (ext4 recommended):

+`sudo mkfs.ext4 /dev/sdc`

+- Mount it to a directory for BlobFuse cache:

+`sudo mkdir -p /mnt/blobfusetmp`
+`sudo mount /dev/sdc /mnt/blobfusetmp`

+- Make it permanent by editing /etc/fstab:

+`echo '/dev/sdc /mnt/blobfusetmp ext4 defaults,nofail 0 2' | sudo tee -a /etc/fstab`

+Verify:

+`df -h /mnt/blobfusetmp`

+Should show your new disk size (e.g., 100 GB).